 Why do I need to renew my Lifeline?

-The Lifeline Program requires that you renew or recertify your continued eligibility for your Lifeline benefit and/or ACP benefit annually.
+The Lifeline Program requires that you renew or recertify your continued eligibility for your Lifeline benefit annually.
 If you want to continue to receive a discounted rate from participating providers, Lifeline recertification must be completed on time every year.

 Does it matter which method (call, online, mail) I use to renew my Lifeline?